VisiumCH/AMLD-2021-Graphs/README.md

 ## Workshop setup

-Running the code of this repository is, for the most part, computionally expensive and it is best to have GPU access.
-For the workshop users, we have prepared the notebook so that you can easily load them into Google Colab and enjoy the **free GPU services** offered by Google.
+Running the code of this repository is, for the most part, computationally expensive and it is best to have GPU access.
+For the workshop users, we have prepared the notebook so that you can easily load it into Google Colab and enjoy the **free GPU services** offered by Google.

 1) Open [Google Colab](https://colab.research.google.com/) and sign in with your Google account or create a new one.